 “Exhuming McCarthy” is a spirited song highlighting a shameful period in American history.
 Members of the Jukebox Jury could give it an A+ for exposing demagoguery and having a good beat.

 When creating a song about Joesph McCarthy, R.E.M. knew better than to make it sound dirge-like.
 The music, coupled with lyrics about paranoia and slander, needed to be playful and energetic.
 R.E.M. made it so.
 Perhaps some of those listening in or dancing along would give thought to McCarthy, the madness he contrived and the lives he ruined along the way.
-Even today, nearly a quarter century after R.E.M. recorded “Exhuming McCarthy,” it’s still instructive to discern how McCarthyism originally manifested, and how its spirit, so contrary to the laws of nature, lingers on.
+Even today, more than three decades after R.E.M. recorded “Exhuming McCarthy,” it’s still instructive to discern how McCarthyism originally manifested, and how its spirit, so contrary to the laws of nature, lingers on.

 McCarthy implied that Marshall, as President Harry S. Truman’s Secretary of Defense, was guilty of treason while taking part in “a conspiracy so immense and an infamy so black as to dwarf any previous venture in the history of man.”
 Eisenhower, who thought of McCarthy as “a pimple on the path of progress,” had prepared remarks in praise of Marshall for his Milwaukee appearance, but his handlers panicked and convinced him to remove them from the speech.
 Eisenhower was unhappy over the deletions.
 Others, well familiar with the role in history Eisenhower shared with Marshall, were indignant, President Truman especially.